 Once your teen knows you know about their substance use or abuse, it is necessary to establish rules around drugs.
 If no rules are established, the risk for future substance abuse is too high and not worth taking.
 Set zero-tolerance boundaries and establish consequences for breaking rules.
 If rules are broken, you must enforce the consequence in order to train your teen’s behavior away from drug use.

 If your teen is reaching for drugs, they might be trying to suppress an existing pain.
-Talk with your teen to understand social, emotional and physical experiences they are having.
+Talk with your teen to understand the social, emotional, and physical experiences they are having.
 Counseling or other therapies can help relieve these symptoms and avoid the need for drugs.